dbeck121/CPI-Helper-Chrome-Extension/README.md

 - [Plugin] New MPL Table Sorter plugin: sort the Monitor Message Processing table by one or more columns.
 Special thanks to [Prem Sai Daggolu](https://github.com/premsaidaggolu)
 - [Plugin] New Create named Groovy script plugin: create a Groovy resource with a name of your choice in the current iFlow.
 Special thanks to [Björn Konzmann](https://github.com/BKonzi)
 - [Feature] New floating toolbar instead of the buttons in the page header: Trace, Messages, Info, Logs and Runtime in a toolbar you can drag anywhere.
 Wide with labels or compact with icons only, it remembers position and variant.
 In the compact variant hovering shows the name and the keyboard shortcut.
+- [Feature] Everyone updating from version 3 gets a short welcome and a tour of the new toolbar, once.
+It can be replayed from What changed.
 - [Feature] Plugins have their own section in the toolbar.
 Plugins with a single action run it directly, plugins with more content open it in a panel next to the toolbar.
 The plugin settings are under Manage plugins.
 - [Feature] Message popup in the style of the new toolbar, slightly translucent.
 The header keeps the tenant color.
 - [Feature] CPI Helper toolbar on the new API and MCP Server pages.
 They use the integration cell runtime by default.